EuroPython/website/data/pages-content/finaid.md

 </div>

-The EuroPython Society are sponsoring financial aid with €20,000 this year.
+The EuroPython Society are sponsoring the Financial Aid Programme with €20,000 this year.

-If you want to support EuroPython and its efforts to make EuroPython accessible to everyone with a sponsorship, please contact [sponsoring@europython.eu][email-sponsoring].
+If you want to support EuroPython and its efforts to make EuroPython accessible to everyone, please consider sponsoring EuroPython by reaching out to [sponsoring@europython.eu][email-sponsoring].

 ---